|

 Huh?

-between these two techniques - and you're expecting me to make it understandable
+the differences between these two techniques - and you're expecting

-(and believable) on a web site?
+me to make it understandable (and believable) on a web site?

 But